partneranalytics/ProgrammaticExportSampleAppISV/README.md

-ProgrammaticExportSampleAppISV
+# ProgrammaticExportSampleAppISV

-This is a sample app which shocases how to integrate with the Programmatic Access APIs which allows you to easily schedule custom reports and ingest key data sets into your internal analytics systems.
+This is a sample app which shocases how to integrate with the Microsoft CMP partner analytics **Programmatic Access APIs**.
+The APIs allow you to easily schedule custom reports and ingest key data sets into your internal analytics systems.

-Prerequisites:
+## Prerequisites

-1. Commercial Marketplace enrollment: You should be enrolled in Commercial Marketplace program and have a Partner Center account to access Commercial Marketplace Analytics data in a programmatic manner.
-See <a href="https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/create-account">this article</a> to learn more on how to enroll into the commercial marketplace program in Partner Center.
+- **Commercial Marketplace enrollment**: You should be enrolled in Commercial Marketplace program and have a Partner Center account to access Commercial Marketplace Analytics data in a programmatic manner.
+See  [this article](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/create-account)  to learn more on how to enroll into the commercial marketplace program in Partner Center.

-2. Creating Azure Active Directory (AAD) application: Regular user credentials cannot be used for programmatic access of Commercial Marketplace Analytics data.
+- **Creating Azure Active Directory (AAD) application**: Regular user credentials cannot be used for programmatic access of Commercial Marketplace Analytics data.
 An Azure AD (AAD) application needs to be created along with a secret to access the programmatic access APIs.
-The steps for creating an AAD application and secret is listed in this <a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app?toc=/azure/active-directory/azuread-dev/toc.json&bc=/azure/active-directory/azuread-dev/breadcrumb/toc.json">link</a>.
+The steps for creating an AAD application and secret is listed in this  [link](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app?toc=/azure/active-directory/azuread-dev/toc.json&bc=/azure/active-directory/azuread-dev/breadcrumb/toc.json).

-Steps:
+## What does this sample app do?
+- The main aim of this app is to demonstrate how the **Programmatic Access APIs** can be programmatically called.
+- This is a very simple .NET core app which exposes a controller and a simple UI to call the controllers.
+- You can check the controller code to see how **Programmatic Access APIs** need to be called.
+- As of now, you can do the following in the sample app:
+-- Schedule reports
+-- View system queries and user defined queries
+-- Create custom queries
+-- Create custom queries

+## Steps to run the app locally:
-1. Open the appsettings.Development.json file and provide the following parameters:<br />
+- Open the appsettings.Development.json file and provide the following parameters:
-    a.
-TenantId<br />
-    b.
-WebAppClientId<br />
+-- TenantId
+-- WebAppClientId
-    c.
-WebAppClientSecret
+-- WebAppClientSecret

-2. Run the project
+- Running the project will start the server and launch the UI page.